bcgov/common-hosted-form-service/.devcontainer/README.md

 CHEFS API and Frontend are running as node applications on the devcontainer - again, ports are forwarded to the host.

+### Configuring CHEFS locally
+When the devcontainer is built, it copies `.devcontainer/chefs_local/local.json.sample` and `.devcontainer/chefs_local/realm-export.json.sample` to `.devcontainer/chefs_local/local.json` and `.devcontainer/chefs_local/realm-export.json` respectively.
+These copies are not checked in and allow the developer to make changes and tweaks without impacting other developers or accidentially sharing passwords.

+### Authorization Prerequisites
+1. An IDIR account is required to access CHEFS.
+2. Request an SSO Integration from the Common Hosted Single Sign-on (CSS) page in order to obtain a resource and secret that will be used for authentication when building CHEFS.
+View the [detailed documentation](https://bcdevex.atlassian.net/wiki/spaces/CCP/pages/961675282) about requesting the Pathfinder SSO integration.
+3. Open realm-export.json  located at chefs_build/docker/imports/keycloak and search for `XXXXXXXXXXXX`.
+This value must match the `clientSecret` value in `local.json`  so that the CHEFS API can connect to your Keycloak instance.
+By default, these are set to be equal and don’t need to be altered.
+4. Navigate to the CSS page, login with your IDIR, and download the ‘Development’ Installation JSON from your SSO Integration.
+5. Back in the `realm-export.json` file, search for all instances of `YYYYYYYYYYYY` and replace it with the `resource` you obtained from the downloaded JSON file.
+Search for all instances of `ZZZZZZZZZZZZ` and replace it with the `secret`.

+Note that `CHEFS Frontend` launch configuration is using the `chefs-frontend-local` client in Keycloak, not `chefs-frontend-local` as we do in production.

+### Run/Debug
 1. start Keycloak and Postgresql.
 Many ways to start...
     - right click on `.devcontainer/chefs_local/docker-compose.yml` and select `Compose up`
     - or use command palette `Docker: Compose Up` then select `.devcontainer/chefs_local/docker-compose.yml`